 Discover your Unique Value Proposition RIGHT NOW

 Be hip.
 Be cool.
 Be modern!
-Write your voice how you would communicate to your customers because it’ll easily present your UVP.
+Write in your voice similar to how you would communicate with your customers because it’ll easily present your UVP.
 Don’t make it fluffy, vague, or clinical because it’s boring.

 Don’t worry: We’re not asking to get rid of your professionalism.
 We’re asking to focus on the core problems your business solves and put out lots of awesome content, enthusiasm, and explanation of how you solve problems.
 Consider this:

 Your UVP becomes your cornerstone or starting point.
 Then, you write/build your website around these elements to help you stand out:

 - Trust: What can you show on each page that will build trust in you over the next guy?

 - Convenience: What can you show on each page that shows that you are doing all you can to make it easy to work with you?

 - Proof: What can you show on each that that proves you are what you say you are?